enatsek/Debian-Ubuntu/README.md

 - MariadbOnDebianUbuntu: Mariadb installation and basic configuration on Debian and Ubuntu Servers.
 Includes some user management and primary-replica (master-slave) replication.

-- SimpleMailServerOnUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
+- SimpleMailServerOnDebianUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
 Install postfix, dovecot, a few modifications on the configs and it is ready.
+For Debian and Ubuntu Servers.

-- WordpressOnDebianUbuntu: Installing and activating Wordpress on Ubuntu Server.
+- WordpressOnDebianUbuntu: Installing and activating Wordpress on Debian and Ubuntu Servers.

-- DNSOnDebianUbuntu: Installing and configuring Master and Slave DNS Servers on Ubuntu Server.
+- DNSOnDebianUbuntu: Installing and configuring Master and Slave DNS Servers on Debian and Ubuntu Server.

-- KeepalivedOnUbuntu: Clustering with keepalived on Ubuntu Server.
+- KeepalivedOnDebianUbuntu: Clustering with keepalived on Debian and Ubuntu Server.

-- AGT-UserAndGroupAdminOnUbuntu: User and Group administration on Ubuntu Server (and desktops).
+- UserAndGroupAdminOnDebianUbuntu: User and Group administration on Ubuntu Server (and desktops).

 - AGT-AnsibleOnUbuntu: Ansible tutorial based on Ubuntu workstation and servers.